Professional Guide

 • Check out their LinkedIn page and start following them.

-• Speak with at least 3 Alumni working in your area(s) of interest.
-You can use LinkedIn or your personal network of people working in those companies.
+• Speak with at least 3 alumni working in your area(s) of interest.
+You can use LinkedIn, IE Generations, or your personal network of people working in those companies.

 For all the companies on your list, identify the following: